 Plog & Stein also offers unbundled, flat fee attorney services.
 This can include meeting with an attorney for an hour for a flat fee, generally discounted to $200 for one hour to meet with an associate or $250 for one hour to meet with a partner.
 Flat fee services can also include drafting of documents, such as motions, responses, or all documents in any uncontested case, or attending mediation or settlement conferences.
 We strive to be flexible with the unbundled services we perform.
 With flat fee billing, Plog & Stein sets the fee based on the time in anticipates will be need to perform the requested work.

 With unbundled, flat fee work, the attorney will consult or draft without formally getting onto a court case.
-In essence, the client pays as he or she goes, without being formally bound by a contract.
+In essence, the client pays as he or she goes, without being formally bound by a contract beyond for the piecework to be performed.
 However, keep in mind that with unbundled, flat fee services, that attorney is still bound to rules regarding attorney-client privilege and confidentiality.

 - Consultation Policy:

 When a potential new client calls or emails, an attorney from Plog & Stein will always be happy to talk to the person for a few minutes to understand the posturing of the case and issues, as well as to provide insights as to what legal options or relief are available.
 For further, more in-depth analysis or discussion of a case, a potential client will need to come in for a first meeting or “consultation” session (which can also be done by telephone).
 If Plog & Stein is formally retained to enter onto or start a court case at the time of the consultation session, the fee for the consultation will be credited towards the retainer.
+For example, if a potential client comes in for a consultation session and pays the required $200, then decides to formally retain the firm to start their new divorce, then only $2300 additional would need to be paid to get them to the $2500 full retainer.
 For stand-alone consultation or advice sessions, in which formal representation in court does not ensue, we charge a discounted rate for the first hour, as set forth above in the Flat Fee Billing section.